i-am-ongkur/Free_Fire-Block/README.md

 ---

-## 📜 License

-This project is provided “as-is”.
-You can use or modify this list personally.
-There is **no warranty** that it will always work or block every connection.

----

 ## ❓ Support

 If you find any Free Fire domains not blocked, feel free to open an issue or create a pull request with the new domain entries.